-Home servers need three basic components: hardware to run, an operating system, and server software.
-Your first step in setting up your own home servers is gathering the necessary supplies and choosing an appropriate operating system.
-Most individuals use Ubuntu, Amahi, and Unraid to run their home servers, however, there are many operating systems available.
+You need three basic components for a home server: hardware to run, an operating system, and server software.
+Your first step in setting up your own servers is gathering the necessary supplies and choosing an appropriate operating system.
+Most individuals use Ubuntu, Amahi, and Unraid to run their servers, however, there are many operating systems available.
 Once these are set up, you can choose a server software.
 Later on, you can easily change or upgrade your server software to fit your home network needs better.

 Home servers can be a great option for many individuals looking to take their home network and storage to the next level.